CaroHP24/Scrum/README.md

 **Main function:**

-+delete_temp_files(): Deletes the temporary directory if it exists.
++ delete_temp_files(): Deletes the temporary directory if it exists.
 Prints a message indicating whether the directory was deleted or if it was not found.

 # Notes